The Shipping Law Review: Ocean Logistics

 7 There are various definitions used within the industry to make this distinction.

-8 As of April 2017, only three countries (Spain, Togo and the Congo) have ratified the Rotterdam Rules; the convention will not come into effect until at least 20 countries have ratified it.
+8 As of March 2021, only four countries (Spain, Togo, the Congo and Cameroon) have ratified the Rotterdam Rules, and one country has acceded to the Rotterdam Rules (Benin).
+The Convention will not come into effect until at least 20 countries have ratified it.

 9 For example, Blue Anchor Line (Kuehne + Nagel's in-house NVOC), Danmar Lines Limited (DHL Global Forwarding's NVOC) and Pantainer Express Line (Panalpina's in-house NVOC).

-10 UK-based freight forwarders generally trade on the British International Freight Association Standard Trading Conditions (2005A or the revised 2017 Conditions) or the Conditions For Use by Freight Forwarders, Series 400, developed by the Through Transport Club.
+10 UK-based freight forwarders generally trade on the British International Freight Association Standard Trading Conditions (2021 edition) or the Conditions For Use by Freight Forwarders, Series 400, developed by the Through Transport Club.
 Other examples are the Netherlands Association for Forwarding and Logistics Forwarding Conditions used by Dutch-based freight forwarders, the National Association of Freight and Logistics Standard Trading Conditions used by many UAE freight forwarders, the Singapore Logistics Association Standard Trading Conditions used by Singapore freight forwarders and the Hong Kong Association of Freight Forwarding and Logistics Trading Conditions 2008 used by Hong Kong-based freight forwarders.